davidpots/playsongnotes/_lessons/57 [Willie Nelson and Merle Haggard] Pancho and Lefty.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x9h9OfWGIK8?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson, I show you how to play the song "Pancho and Lefty" as performed by Willie Nelson and Merle Haggard.
+This song was originally written by Townes Van Zandt and released in 1972.
+Van Zandt's version is a bit different: he plays in a different key, uses a distinct fingerpicking style instead of strumming, and doesn't play the recognizable intro heard in the Willie & Merle version.
+Here, I'll show you how to the chords needed, explain the strumming pattern, break down the chord progressions for the verse & chorus, and walk you through the intro riff – with tabs included.

+Video timestamps:

+- 0:00 Playthrough
+- 1:25 Chords Needed
+- 1:43 Strumming Pattern
+- 2:27 Verse
+- 3:00 Chorus
+- 5:09 Intro Riff

 ## Lyrics w/ chords